GoogleCloudPlatform/workflows-demos/state-management-firestore/README.md

 key/value pairs from Workflows.

 In the [workflow.yaml](workflow.yaml), you can see how to store different types of key/value pairs to Firestore.
-It uses execution ID as the document name in Firestore and stores each key/value pair in a single document for the execution.
+It uses the workflow name as the collection name and the execution ID as the document name in the collection in Firestore.
+It stores each key/value pair of an execution in a single document in the collection.